Squats Calories Burned Calculator

 Squatting is a fundamental human movement and a cornerstone of athletic performance.
 By recruiting the quadriceps, glutes, hamstrings, and core, squats create a massive energy demand.
 Whether you're doing air squats or heavy barbell back squats, you're building the foundation of a high-functioning metabolism.

 Our calculator leverages updated 2024 Metabolic Equivalent of Task (MET) indices.
 Squat intensity ranges from MET 3.5 for bodyweight warm-ups to MET 9.0 for high-volume metabolic conditioning.
-This makes squats more calorically demanding than a typical Pilates session and comparable to stair climbing.
+This makes squats more calorically demanding than a typical Pilates session [1].

 Depth and Range

-Full depth (ass-to-grass) squats recruit more muscle fibers, leading to a higher energy cost per repetition.
+Full depth (ass-to-grass) squats recruit significantly more muscle fibers—particularly in the glutes—leading to a higher energy cost per repetition compared to quarter or half squats [2].

 External Load

-Heavier weights increase both the neurological demand and the metabolic effort required to complete the set.
+Heavier weights exponentially increase both the neurological demand and the metabolic effort required to complete the set.
+Barbell squats burn significantly more than bodyweight squats for the same number of reps.

 Repetition Speed

-Explosive concentric phases and controlled eccentrics maximize total calorie burn and muscle stimulation.
+Explosive concentric phases and slow, controlled eccentrics (tempo squats) maximize total calorie burn, muscle damage, and resulting EPOC (Excess Post-exercise Oxygen Consumption).

 Stance Variation